X

 Communication in Technology, Bachelor of Science (BS)

-It would be difficult to overstate the power and importance of communication in one's career and one's life.
-And SUNY Cobleskill's Communication Department - with its interdisciplinary curriculum, knowledgeable faculty and small size - gives our students the individual attention they need to become proficient professional and personal communicators.
+SUNY Cobleskill's Communication Department, with its interdisciplinary curriculum, knowledgeable faculty, and personal class sizes, gives our students the individual attention they need to become proficient professional and personal communicators.

 Whether you choose to pursue an Associate in Communication or a Bachelor of Communication in Technology degree, you'll be exposed to multi-media platforms and to course work that ranges from hands-on learning to the exploration of important theoretical concepts.

-And every step of the way, you'll be guided by key Communications faculty members Erik Hage and Douglas C. MacLeod, Jr., whose years of scholarship and experience make them outstanding guides to the virtually limitless impact that words, music and images have in - and on - today's world.
+And every step of the way, you'll be guided by key Communications faculty members Erik Hage and Douglas C. MacLeod, Jr., whose years of scholarship and experience make them outstanding guides to the virtually limitless impact that words, music and images have in today's world.

 The curricula include courses that range from basic interviewing, newswriting and reporting to television video production, typography, and graphic design.
 It also features extensive opportunities for practical experiences and internships that provide students with the confidence and experience to become effective communications professionals.
 This combination gives graduates the extensive background and solid experience required for a variety of job opportunities in the communications field.
 All communications courses emphasize critical thinking, writing, research and presentation.